Michael Thomas (footballer, born 1967): Arsenal

 In 1990-91, Thomas played in 31 league games and was an important part of the League Championship winning side.
 Thomas dynamism in the centre of the park was the perfect combination to Paul Davis, strengthening Arsenal in the process.
 Thomas and Davis was one of the best central midfield partnerships Arsenal have ever had and each game they had played together, the bond became stronger.
 Such was their all-encompassing grasp on midfield.
 It was Thomas movement, stamina and ability to make runs on and off the ball that caused the damage.
 Seeing as he was constantly in motion, it meant that he was always pivotal in matches.

 David Rocastle, who was back from his injuries, was switched into central midfield.
 However, after playing in only ten league games in 1991-92, Thomas lost his place to the more defensive David Hillier.
-During the championship run-in Thomas appeared in Daily Mirror, under the headline "My Highbury Hell", critisicing Arsenal manager George Graham.
-The F.A. took stern action and fined Thomas £3.000, and his relationship with Graham was beyond repair, reflected in a 1-0 loss in his final Arsenal match against West Ham 2 November 1991 at Highbury.
+During the championship run-in Thomas appeared in the Daily Mirror, under the headline "My Highbury Hell", criticising Arsenal manager George Graham.
+The Football Association took stern action and fined Thomas £3,000, and his relationship with Graham was beyond repair, reflected in a 1-0 loss in his final Arsenal match against West Ham United 2 November 1991 at Highbury.

-As a result, he was sold to Liverpool, with their manager Graeme Souness paying the Gunners £1.5 million for Thomas's services on 13 December 1991.In all, Thomas played 206 matches, scoring 30 goals for Arsenal, and was named the 37th greatest player in the history of Arsenal in an online poll on the Arsenal website in June 2008.
+As a result, he was sold to Liverpool, with their manager Graeme Souness paying the Gunners £1.5 million for Thomas's services on 13 December 1991.
+In all, Thomas played 206 matches, scoring 30 goals for Arsenal, and was named the 37th greatest player in the history of Arsenal in an online poll on the Arsenal website in June 2008.